teklal/global-services/app/services/_comms/comms-cert2_en.md

 The CERT2 team will provide strategic and technical support and advice to the operations, host National Society and member National Societies with the aim of highlighting the needs of the affected people, the work of the Red Cross Red Crescent in responding to these needs, and advocating on behalf of people at risk and affected by disasters/ crises for increased action to address their vulnerabilities and unmet humanitarian needs.
 The focus of this CERT team will be on:

-- Communications capacity and needs assessment, planning and implementing communications strategies
+- Communications capacity and needs assessment, planning and implementing communications strategies.
-- Setting the editorial narrative/messaging according to the news cycle and disaster response/management cycle
+- Setting the editorial narrative/messaging according to the news cycle and disaster response/management cycle.
-- International media engagement, including coordinating requests and fielding interviews
+- International media engagement, including coordinating requests and fielding interviews.
-- Audiovisual and written content production
+- Audiovisual and written content production.
-- Communications coordination with Movement partners
+- Communications coordination with Movement partners.
-- Coordinate communications support for high-level visits, media related requests and visits from partner National Societies
+- Coordinate communications support for high-level visits, media related requests and visits from partner National Societies.
-- Ensure the availability of well-briefed spokespeople and support in country officials (National Society and IFRC) in their media engagements
+- Ensure the availability of well-briefed spokespeople and support in country officials (National Society and IFRC) in their media engagements.
 - Ensure strong social media engagement by proposing, gathering and sharing engaging content for IFRC and National Society channels, tracking trends and rumours, and supporting host National Society in responding to audience engagement with social media.
-- Supporting fundraising efforts
+- Supporting fundraising efforts.
 - Anticipating, identifying and flagging potential reputational issues, and work with relevant focal points to advise on appropriate response.

 ## Designed for

-- Medium scale emergencies (orange) with high level of international media attention and global public interest
+- Medium scale emergencies (orange) with high level of international media attention and global public interest.
-- In a moderate to complex context requiring close communications coordination
+- In a moderate to complex context requiring close communications coordination.
-- Escalation of slow onset emergencies, population movement or protracted crises
+- Escalation of slow onset emergencies, population movement or protracted crises.
-- Public health emergencies (epidemic outbreaks)
+- Public health emergencies (epidemic outbreaks).
-- Where potential media risk management could be required
+- Where potential media risk management could be required.

 ## Personnel

-**Total:** 3 person team
+**Total:** 3 person team.

-**Composition:** 1x Communications Coordinator or Team Leader (depending on context), 1x Communications Officer, and 1x AV Officer
+**Composition:** 1x Communications Coordinator or Team Leader (depending on context), 1x Communications Officer, and 1x AV Officer.

 ## Standard components